blackmit/gtr_rewiring/README.md

 # gtr_rewiring
-A PyTorch implementation of the Greedy Total Resistance (GTR) rewiring algorithm.
+A PyTorch Geometric implementation of the Greedy Total Resistance (GTR) rewiring algorithm.